OSGeo/PROJ/docs/source/development/reference/functions.rst

     :param PJ_COORD a: First coordinate
     :param PJ_COORD b: Second coordinate
     :returns: `double` Distance between :c:data:`a` and :c:data:`b` in meters.

+.. c:function:: PJ_COORD proj_geod(const PJ *P, PJ_COORD a, PJ_COORD b)

+    Calculate the geodesic distance as well as forward and reverse azimuth between two points on the ellipsoid.

+    The coordinates in :c:data:`a` and :c:data:`b` needs to be given as longitude and latitude in radians.
+Note that the axis order of the :c:data:`P` object is not taken into account in this function, so even though a CRS object comes with axis ordering latitude/longitude coordinates used in this function should be reordered as longitude/latitude.

+    :param P: Transformation or CRS object
+    :type P: const :c:type:`PJ` *
+    :param PJ_COORD a: Coordinate of first point
+    :param PJ_COORD b: Coordinate of second point
+    :returns: `PJ_COORD` where the first value is the distance between :c:data:`a` and :c:data:`b` in meters, the second value is the forward azimuth and the thir value is the reverse azimuth.
+The fourth coordinate value is unused.

 Various